Certificate in One Health

 The selected candidates will be asked to email a letter of agreement within 2 weeks of receiving an offer for training.
 This agreement will detail their proposed involvement and indicate their commitment in participating in this training.

 Sponsored students do not pay tuition or fees.

-*The Certificate program is also open to other trainees (both US and abroad) who have independent support to pay for tuition, books, travel, housing, etc. Nominations are not required.
+*As space permits, the Certificate program is also open to other trainees (both US and abroad) who have independent support to pay for tuition, books, travel, housing, etc. Nominations are not required.
 Prospective students are strongly encouraged to have completed and submitted their application no later than February 28th.

-The tuition for non-sponsored UF students is estimated at $550 per credit hour plus fees for the on-site courses.
+Out of state students – The tuition for non-sponsored UF students is estimated at $650 per credit hour plus fees for the on-site courses.

 For additional information, click here to contact the Academic Programs Coordinator.